 Data and marketing rely on the flexibility of information.
 This is not an operation that you can just gather data, set some goals, and come back a few months later.
 It needs to be constantly updated to get accurate predictions.

 This is where powerful analytical tools and automated processes shine.
 As long as someone is manning the reigns on gathering and translating all that data, your marketing strategy should always be about adjustments.
 This is why traditional marketing experts come up short, as they just stick to the old marketing techniques and maximizing ROI in the advertising budget.

-Complacency and stagnant marketing keeps great companies from ever reaching their full potential.
-You can have a superior product and brand, but if you cannot reach the widest audience, you’ll stay in a meteoric rise.
+Complacency and stagnant marketing is a contributing factor to keeping great companies from ever reaching their full potential.
+You can have a superior product and brand, but if you cannot reach the widest audience, you'll stay in a meteoric rise.